 Olympus FT shutter count

 The procedure to obtain the shutter count differs between Olympus cameras produced before and after June 2009.
 For the earlier models, that is most FourThirds cameras (E-1, E-3, E-30, E-300, E-330, E-400, E-410, E-420, E-500, E-510, E-520, E-600, and E-620), the steps are outlined below.
 The procedure to follow for the more recent FourThirds, mFT, and advanced compact models is described separately on the Olympus E-5, PEN/OM-D and XZ shutter actuations page.
 Also, corresponding information on the shutter count of FT cameras from Panasonic and Leica can be found, respectively, on the Panasonic L1 and Leica Digilux 3 actuations page and the Panasonic L10 shutter activations page.
-No problems have been reported to date from accessing the hidden service menus, but kindly note that if you decide to perform the steps below, you do so at your own risk of potentially causing damage to the camera.
+No problems have been reported to date from accessing the hidden service menus, but kindly note that if you decide to perform the steps below, you do so at your own risk.

 Retrieving the number of shutter actuations from hidden menus